No fee to attend.

 Discussion of religion and/or politics and sales pitches are forbidden.
 Be aware, endorsement of any drug therapy is neither intended nor implied by the Men’s Group or National MS Society.

-Yes, email George Fischer via email@example.com or Kirk Williams at firstname.lastname@example.org
+email George Fischer and Kirk Williams at 70Four70@weplan.com

-On 3 August 2013, the 70/Four70 MS Men’s Group began meeting on the first Saturday of each month at 9:30 am in the conference room between the Pro Shop and the Murphy Creek Tavern and Restaurant at Murphy Creek Golf Course, 1700 S. Old Tom Morris Road, Aurora, CO 80018. [map] All men with MS are invited to meetings.
+On 3 August 2013, the 70/Four70 MS Men’s Group began meeting on the first Saturday of each month at 9:30 am in the conference room between the Pro Shop and the Murphy Creek Tavern and Restaurant at the Murphy Creek Golf Course, 1700 S. Old Tom Morris Road, Aurora, CO 80018. [map]

 Sponsored by the Colorado-Wyoming Chapter of the National Multiple Sclerosis Society, this small informal all male group discusses all aspects of what it means to be a man with the disease we have in common.
 In many cases the usual roles of husband/family member, employed individual or bread-winner, maybe even driver, have radically changed.

 Our discussions are informal in an open meeting atmosphere of mutual understanding.
 The men in the group share what’s on their minds and how they’ve dealt with issues raised by others and suggestions for coping.

 Any man with MS and at least 18-years of age, already has a membership card, so please join us!

 ― Anne Frank, The Diary of a Young Girl